 If a tenant requests permission to sublet their rental property, the landlord may not “unreasonably” deny this request.
-Some “reasonable” reasons for denying a request include the proposed subtenant’s criminal history, their record of prior evictions or foreclosures, or their inability to pass a credit check or provide proof of current income.
+Some “reasonable” reasons for denying a request include the proposed subtenant’s criminal history, a record of prior evictions or foreclosures, or an inability to pass a credit check or provide proof of current income.
 In other words, if a landlord wouldn’t have rejected the original tenant for a specific reason, they can’t reject a subtenant for that reason either.

 How can tenants terminate a sublease agreement?

 Under Colorado law, to evict a subtenant or terminate a sublease agreement, the tenant (sublessor) must follow the same eviction process that their landlord must follow to evict them.